coder/docs/workspaces/workspaces-as-code/templates.md

 the tag, Coder uses the default value of `latest`.

-You must have [imported the image](../../images/importing.md) into Coder, otherwise the workspace will fail to build.
+You must have [imported the image](../../images/importing.md) into Coder, otherwise, the workspace will fail to build.

 #### workspace.spec.labels